GoktugGuvercin/AI-in-Medicine/Image Segmentation/README.md

 There are also other factors that can cause the artifacts in medical imaging, but these are the most common two ones.
 In general, noise and partial volume effect are not included in the scope of artifacts.
 Especially, partial volume effect is a commonly observed problem due to the discretization of continuous 2D imaging signals.

+## Evaluation of Image Segmentation in Medicine:

-### Ground-Truth Segmentation Masks in Medical Imaging:
+### 1. Ground-Truth Segmentation Masks in Medical Imaging:

 To evaluate the performance of segmentation algorithms, we need to have ground-truth masks to be compared with the predictions of those algorithms.
 At that point, experienced clinicians and experts are asked to segment the images manually, and their manual segmentation masks are considered as reference for it.
 However, this process have 3 important shortcomings: